jpperkins30-ai/real-estate-platform/client/src/components/maps/DOCUMENTATION.md

 # Interactive Map Component Documentation

+> **Note**: This document is part of the Real Estate Platform's technical documentation suite.
+For related guides, see:
+> - [Architecture Guide](../../../docs/architecture.md) - Learn how the Map Component fits into the overall system architecture
+> - [Development Guide](../../../docs/development-guide.md) - Setup instructions and development workflows
+> - [Component Testing Guide](../../../docs/component-test-guide.md) - Testing procedures for components

 ## Overview
 The enhanced MapComponent transforms geographical data visualization into a dynamic command center for the Real Estate Investment Platform.
 It provides a rich, interactive experience for exploring state, county, and property data with meaningful visual cues and real-time interaction.